mjoblin/vibin/README.md

   UI, etc.

 > `vibin` can in theory be extended to support other streamers and media servers.
 Currently it has
-> only been used with the Cambridge Audio CXNv2 and a NAS running Asset UPnP.
+> only been used with the Cambridge Audio CXNv2 (via StreamMagic and UPnP) and a NAS running Asset
+> UPnP.

 ## Overview

-`vibin` sits between the Vibin UI (`vibinui`) and the music streamer, NAS, etc.
+`vibin` sits between the Vibin UI (`vibinui`) and the hardware devices (such as the music streamer, NAS, etc).

 ## Developers